-They say data is the most important currency today.
-Therefore handling it ethically is a challenge that both businesses and marketers have to face.
-That's where opt-ins in marketing come in.
+Handling consumer data ethically is a challenge that both businesses and marketers have to face.
+That's where SMS opt-ins come in.

 In this article, we'll go into more detail about SMS opt-ins, and we'll look at the current legislation on the topic in both the USA and Canada markets.

 - SMS opt-in laws in Canada and the US

 - Best SMS opt-in practices

 Also, consider these SMS marketing guides when you're done: